GeeWee/geewee.github.io/_posts/2021-09-02-hosted-services-difference.md

 {% include accordion.html title="Extra info: CancellationTokens in IHostedServices" content=accordion_1_content %}

 # BackgroundService
-A BackgroundService is a very small HostedService that basically implements the pattern above.
+A BackgroundService is a very small `IHostedService` that basically implements the pattern above.
 If you're interested you [can view the source on GitHub](https://github.com/aspnet/Hosting/blob/master/src/Microsoft.Extensions.Hosting.Abstractions/BackgroundService.cs) - it's less than 100 lines.

-It has one method you can implement `ExecuteAsync` - and this method *is not* awaited.
+It has one method you can implement `ExecuteAsync` - and this method is **not** awaited.
-This means that code like the below works without blocking the application:
+This means that code like below works without blocking the application:

 ```csharp
 public class BackgroundService1 : BackgroundService